amd/aocl-compression/README.md

 SNAPPY_MATCH_SKIP_OPT               |  Enable Snappy match skipping optimization (Enabled by default) SNAPPY_HIGH_COMPRESSION             |  Enable Snappy high compression to get better ratio by compromising on speed (Disabled by default)
 SNAPPY_ENABLE_DECOMPRESS_BRANCHLESS |  Enable Snappy branchless decompression optimization (Disabled by default for GCC and enabled for all other compilers)
-LZ4_FRAME_FORMAT_SUPPORT            |  Enable building LZ4 with Frame format and API support (Enabled by default) AOCL_LZ4HC_DISABLE_PATTERN_ANALYSIS |  Disable Pattern Analysis in LZ4HC for level 9 (Enabled by default) AOCL_ZSTD_SEARCH_SKIP_OPT           |  Enable ZSTD match skipping optimization that steps more aggresively when matches are not found (Enabled by default)
+LZ4_FRAME_FORMAT_SUPPORT            |  Enable building LZ4 with Frame format and API support (Disabled by default) AOCL_LZ4HC_DISABLE_PATTERN_ANALYSIS |  Disable Pattern Analysis in LZ4HC for level 9 (Enabled by default) AOCL_ZSTD_SEARCH_SKIP_OPT           |  Enable ZSTD match skipping optimization that steps more aggresively when matches are not found (Enabled by default)
 AOCL_ZSTD_DYN_BLOCK_SIZE            |  Enable ZSTD dynamic block size determination (Disabled by default)